 A: It grows in very alkaline waters above pH 8.
 It’s considered an alkaline food and will help your body toward more alkalinity.
 It’s a great balance for any diet filled with acidic foods like sugar, coffee, soda, alcohol or meat.
 A balanced system will strengthen your health and increase resistance to disease.

 A: Long time consumers and scientific evidence both suggest 2-5 grams (4-10 capsules) a day bring significant health benefits.
 Take it every day for best results.
 Because Spirulina is a whole food, you can take it alone or with meals.
 Take convenient capsules anytime.
-People using caffeine, tobacco, alcohol or drugs can take 9 capsules or more per day either before between or with meals for enhanced nutritional support, vitality good health and well be.
+People using caffeine, tobacco, alcohol or drugs can take 9 capsules or more per day either before between or with meals for enhanced nutritional support, vitality good health, and wellbeing.

 A: Spirulina is an ideal anti-aging food: concentrated nutrient value, easily digested and loaded with antioxidants.
 Beta-carotene is good for healthy eyes and vision.
 This all vegetable, low-fat protein means we can lighten up on a meat-centered diet that can aggravate arthritis and raise cholesterol.
 When you choose to eat less or no meat, vegetable foods like Spirulina are good sources of more iron and essential minerals.